 The group comes to a wall that depicts a carving of the Egyptian Final Judgement.
 I will explain what that is later.
 Dr. Holden explains to Fitzy and Sunni that in this Judgement, the Egyptian person’s heart would be weighed by Anubis against Ma’at, the goddess of truth.
 I balked at this, and I personally told the screen that that was wrong, and that an Egyptologist should know better.
 I then personally explained the Egyptian Final Judgement to the screen.
 Again, I will explain later, because there is a forthcoming scene that also gets the Judgement wrong.

 The group comes to another passage, this one having lion heads carved into the wall just below the ceiling.
 Dr. Holden sees three rocks held up by ropes and touches one.
 In another jumpscare, it falls to the floor with a bang, and sand starts leaking out of the mouths of the lion head carvings.
 Dr. Holden stands there for almost an entire minute wondering what’s happening, during which I was yelling at the screen “It’s an effing sand trap!
 Don’t just stand there like a moron!
 Effing run!”
 The group finally takes off running.
 They barely make it through, but the passage ends in a short platform, and Sunni is knocked off.
-She falls into a pit of spikes, making squishing sounds that I could find on freesound.org.
+She falls into a pit of spikes, making the most stock of squishing sounds.
 The cat creatures attack Sunni, tearing small chunks of flesh away with some pretty poor gore effects that are at least the right color.
 Take that, The Hills Run Red.
 And yet, Sunni is screaming her head off.
 If she was impaled in that manner, not unlike Trinity in The Matrix Revolutions, she would be in shock and choking on her own blood.
 By the way, in this scene, I heard vocal percussion replace ethnic percussion in the soundtrack.
 That’s freaking cheap.
 The rest of the group climb into the spike pit, scare off the cats, and try to lift Sunni off of the spikes impaling her.
 The right thing to do here, medically, is to just break off the spikes rather than remove them, because that would make her bleed out.
-Too bad Dr. Holden doesn’t remember that until Sunni is nearly off the spikes.
+But because they suck so bad, Dr. Holden doesn’t remember that until Sunni is nearly off the spikes.
 They set her back on them, but this just causes further damage, and Sunni goes into convulsions just before she dies.
 Well, that death could have been avoided if not for the idiocy of our characters.

 Somehow, the group gets back to the room with the Judgement on the wall.
 Dr. Holden goes over to a statue on the other side of the room and touches it in the right place, causing the wall to rotate, leading to another passage, lined with carvings of screaming faces.
 After wandering for a few minutes, the group reaches a burial chamber.
 Dr. Holden says that they’ve reached the bottom of the pyramid.
 Unless they somehow fell six hundred feet earlier, I’m going to call BS.
 The group comes across the desiccated corpse of a Freemason who was killed by an Alien chestburster.
 And that means a Xenomorph is running around the burial chamber.
 This is a bug hunt!
 Game over, man!
 Game over!
 And the Xenomorph actually shows up as a clawed hand bursts through Dr. Holden’s chest, doing a Kali Ma from behind.
 Except this is not the Xenomorph you are used to.
 I will reveal what it looks like later.
 Nora and Fitzy run away and split up, but Fitzy winds up in another part of the burial chamber.
 He hides behind a pillar when he sees the Xenomorph.
 Fitzy also sees Dr. Holden, still alive, tied against another pillar with the Xenomorph next to him.
 The Xenomorph takes Dr. Holden’s heart and sticks it on a scale.
 Apparently Dr. Holden is unworthy to pass on to the afterlife, because his heart is heavy with sin, and fails the Judgement.
 Insert the loser horns from The Price is Right.
 The Xenomorph eats the heart, and Dr. Holden dies.
 Fitzy runs away, finds Nora, and shows her what happened on his camera.
 Nora says that this isn’t a Xenomorph – it’s the Egyptian god Anubis.
 That explains why the Xenomorph is humanoid, but has the head of a jackal and clawed hands.
 The altar in the burial chamber, Nora explains, shows that Anubis, son of Osiris, was merciless in his desperation to reunite with his father, and that this pyramid was created to imprison him.